LoqmanSamani/mapk-pathway/README.md

 In this repository, you will find a comprehensive collection of files and resources related  to our efforts  in reproducing  the study.
-Our approach encompasses the original methodology,  "Modular Response Analysis (MRA)(a sensitivity analysis developed by  Kholodenko et al.)".
-In addition, we have employed two different
-approaches: one utilizing  "petab"  and  "pypesto"  tools, and the other involving gradient-based algorithms implemented in Python."
+Our approach encompasses the original methodology,  [Modular Response Analysis](https://www.pnas.org/doi/abs/10.1073/pnas.192442699).
+In addition, we have employed two different approaches: one utilizing  [petab](https://petab.readthedocs.io/en/latest/) and [pypesto](https://pypesto.readthedocs.io/en/latest/) tools, and the other involving gradient-based algorithms implemented in Python.

 Folder Structure